Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 #### Login via Email

-Once you have configured for Email login, you can also login with your Email via Passwordless authentication.
+Once you have configured for Email login, you can also login with your Email for Passwordless authentication.
 To receive a verification code via Email, call **loginWithEmail()**.

 ```swift
 let passwordlessEntity = PasswordlessEntity()